seanenck/blap/README.md

 # usage

-Utilize the primitive `help` to see the CLI/config options for `bd`
+Utilize the primitive `help` to see the CLI/config options for `blap`

 ## Config